-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of students' education records.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of students' educational records.
 FERPA affords eligible students with certain rights - one of these rights is to have some control over the disclosure of personally identifiable information (PII).
-To protect student's personally identifiable information (PII), all documentation should be sent via the helpdesk or to finacialaid@pace.edu which is secure.
+To protect student's PII, Financial Aid Counselors cannot accept tax documentation, loan applications or any documents that include PII to their personal emails.
+Any documentation with PII must be sent to Financial Aid at email financialaid@pace.edu or Document Submission, both are secure.